Marfrig: Group activities

-In addition, the company has an installed capacity around 126,000 tons of processed products, and more than 178,500 pieces of leather processed per month.
-In June 2010, it announced the acquisition of Keystone Foods, a supplier of processed meats for the restaurant chain McDonald's and other companies.
+According to company data, its daily processing capacity reaches approximately 31,200 cattle, 10,400 pigs, 10,400 sheep, 350,000 turkeys and 3.7 million chickens.
+The company also reports an installed capacity of around 126,000 tonnes of processed products and the processing of more than 178,500 leather hides per month.

+In June 2010, Marfrig announced the acquisition of Keystone Foods, a supplier of processed meat products to McDonald's and other food-service companies.
 In 2018, Marfrig sold Keystone to Tyson Foods.